 Is Bluebeard meaningful in Angelou’s poem only to the extent that he was a murderous domestic abuser, or is the ending of the tale, in which Bluebeard is executed, relevant?
 Does it matter that it fell to the woman’s brothers to kill Bluebird?
 And we must consider the time and place in which a piece of literature was composed.
 What was society like in Bluebeard’s time?
 What were the dynamics of marriage and gender?

 A full reading of Bluebeard gives us better insight to “The Detached,” but researching such allusions in poetry can also lead to more questions.

 Know Your Audience

 Using allusion in poetry comes with some risk.
 Some readers won’t pause to look up allusions they’re not already familiar with.
 In fact, some may not recognize an allusion at all.
-Biblical allusions are common in poetry but are meaningless to anyone who didn’t grow up in biblical faiths.
+Biblical allusions are common in poetry but are meaningless to anyone who aren’t familiar with biblical texts.
 Allusions to famous works of literature are also common, but again, they are dependent on the reader’s familiarity with the referenced material.

 When using allusion in poetry, always consider whether your audience will understand the reference you’re making.
 Will they be able to identify the allusion?
 Will they be familiar with the reference?
 Will they be willing to look it up?
 And will their understanding be vague or lucid?
 Could the allusion be misinterpreted?
 Will it clarify the poem or lead to more questions, and would more questions be welcome?
 And if the allusion is unfamiliar to readers, can they make sense of the poem anyway?

 Allusion Beyond Poetry

 Allusion is a literary device and isn’t relegated exclusively to the realm of poetry.
 In fact, allusion is common in our culture and can be easily witnessed in the many memes floating around the internet.
 For example, we can joke in the middle of July that “winter is coming.”
 Only Game of Thrones fans will understand the allusion.

 Do you have any additional thoughts or questions about allusion in poetry?
 Leave a comment, and keep writing!